 #language & literature

 They were organisers of underground education, diplomats, terrorists and soldiers disguised in men’s uniforms.
-During the era Poland was partitioned, these forgotten heroines fought a double war: for their country’s independence and their own empancipation.
+During the era when Poland was partitioned, these forgotten heroines fought a double war: for their country’s independence and their own emancipation.

 Poland the Woman: How the Polonia Allegory Weaved Her Way into Art History